AvianshKumar/PlivoApiAutomationAssignment/README.md

   1) Clone the project on to your local system
   2) Right-Click on the file testng.xml and execute the 'Run' command from there OR run using maven command on terminal.

-Note: Please ensure that the above said changes are done correctly, as the failure or success of testcases depends on these changes.

 Structure Of this TestSuite:-

 All the Api's testcases are written in TestCases Packages with there respective Api Test classes.

 Basically there are 4 Test Class Name as :-

 1:-CreateChannelsTest